vvelitkn/vvelitkn.com/_posts/CTF-Writeups/2022-06-21-Moneybox-CTF-Writeup.md

-# Moneybox CTF Write-up
+---
+title: "Moneybox CTF Write-up"
+classes: wide
+header:
+  teaser: /assets/images/CTF-Writeups/Moneybox-CTF-Writeup/logo.png
+ribbon: MidnightBlue
+description: "We launch target machine and our kali and opened terminal as root.
+Check ifconfig and grab your ip address and start a scan....."
+categories:
+  - CTF Writeups
+toc: true
+---

 CTF link:

 [MoneyBox: 1](https://www.vulnhub.com/entry/moneybox-1,653/)

-- We launched target machine and our kali and opened terminal as root.
+- We launch target machine and our kali and opened terminal as root.
 - Check ifconfig and grab your ip address and start a scan.

 > netdiscover -r xx.xx.xx.0/24